lachlanjc/london-smog/docs/src/content/docs/Documentation/weekly-schedule.md

   - Goal: Have programmable air pump working (ish), have ordered neck pillows ✅
   - Result: Air pump wireless communication / pressure sensing isn’t possible without extra Arduino.
 Figuring out this setup is next week’s goal.
 - Week 11: Working Day & In-Class Check-ins
-  - Goal: Have air pump inflating the pillow to a customizable percentage wirelessly
+  - Goal: ~~Have air pump inflating the pillow to a customizable percentage wirelessly~~
+  - Result: Have pillow in hand, have new hardware components in hand to prototype with
 - Week 12: Schematics & Power (Batteries), Prep for Playtesting
   - Goal: Write storytelling/build narrative experience
 - Week 13: In-class Playtesting